williamyhg1/bootstrap-bootcamp-website/README.md

-A bootcamp clone made with bootstrap
+A bootcamp cloned webpage made with bootstrap